 This highly interactive and fun session leverages the audiences’ collective experience to drive greater value and takeaways.
 It works like this: For the first 10 minutes, each table discusses individual roadblocks and challenges with 3rd party risk management.
-Then a designated attendee from each table uses our real-time texting app to shoot questions to our security experts.
-Or, and we encourage this, feel free to stand and ask a question from a floor microphone.
-The more live engagement, the better!
+Then a designated attendee from each table takes the floor microphone and asks our panel of experts a key question from the table discussion.
+The goal here is to cater to specific interests of attendees to provide the most pertinent and valuable information possible.

 More and more, breach and enforcement activities against covered entities result from the actions or in-actions of third party partners.
 Poor engagement, oversight, monitoring and dis-engagement often leaves covered entities responsible for all of the risk, fees, and reputational fall out.

 In this session, get your questions answered and learn best practices to mitigate 3rd party risk.

 If you are worried about insider threats, you should be.The Ponemon Institute reported this year that insider threats now account for 87% of all cyber incidents: 64% from privileged user negligence, 23% perpetrated by malicious insiders.

 In other words, education at many organizations has failed – as have perimeter defenses, rendered ineffective against increasing sophisticated attacks.

 In this session, a leading healthcare attorney draws on security research to show that to reduce insider threats, rather than rely on technology, healthcare organizations must change their mindset and focus more on people and process – and view employees as threat vectors and not innocent victims of cybercrime.